cape-ph/cape-baby-steps/baby-steps-cape-arch-rollout.md

 ## Roll Out Phases

+### Move Along...Nothin to Sayan Here - "Infra^2" Phase 0

+Before we can do anything deployment related, we need to get an environment together to do repeatable deployments and house deployment related data.
+This is conceptual at present (section will be updated as it is fleshed out) but includes things such as:

+* an EC2 instance to do deployments from
+  * early in the process, we may be able to get along with deploying from the machines of the memebers of the infra team. in fact for phase 0's initial deployment we will have to deploy from somewhere that is not the infra^2 infrastructure. but as we progress this will get complicated.
+    * infra team would need to manually keep their machines in sync as to versions of the IaC tools and ensure there are no ancillary items (e.g.
+      OS packages) that could cause IaC tools to run differently on each machine
+    * development machines are very dirty places. many projects' tools exist in the same place and if devs are not careful can conflict with each other (e.g. global npm or python environments). a deployment machine gives us a clean and predictable environment
+    * if we ever want to get to automation of deployments, we will need an environment to kick those off in. that is this instance
+    * __MORE TBD__
+* a container registry for AMIs related to deployments (maybe including the AMI for the deployment EC2 instance)
+    * we need a place to manage artifacts to be deployed in some cases. e.g. if we have container or machine images that are part of the deployment, but are not really something needed outside of deployment scenarios, we need infra to store those. we could perhaps start with a container/image registry on github, but that may eventually prove problematic due to size (and this may only work for containe images, not AMIs)
+    * __MORE TBD__
+* buckets for deployment data like logs and configs
+    * the artifacts of deployments need somewhere to be put that is accesible by all team members
+    * __MORE TBD__
+* a secret store
+    * we need to manage whatever cert pairs are needed (these may not go in the same store as passwords and the like, but this gets the point across)
+    * infra team members would otherwise need to manage deployment secrets themselves (passwords, cert pairs, etc). we do not want to run the risk of any of those ending up in a repo for sure
+    * __MORE TBD__
+* all wrapped in a vpc or other network segregation
+    * We ant this segregated from all other CAPE stuff for a number of reasons (e.g. cape users should not be able to get to this, cape data to be processed should never end up here, etc)
+    * __MORE TBD__
+* future additions (unknown unknowns)
+    * this will give us a place to add new things as needed. e.g. if we need additional tooling not yet considered, we can tack that on to the deployment environment (obviously assuming it has to do with the deployment use case). e.g. if we need our own runners for github ci/cd, we could expose them from here (though for something like that we'd need to be very careful)
+    * __MORE TBD__

 ### Baby - "Hello-World" Phase 1

 This phase would be to get the ball rolling, and will focus on minimal items to